Kruithne/Akkoro/API.md

 | GetDeviceName | None | `string` | Returns the screen path. |
 | IsPrimary | None | `bool` | Returns true if it's the primary screen . |
 | GetBounds | None | `number` x, `number` y, `number` width, `number` height | Returns the boundaries of the screen.

+### <a name="api-screens"></a> API: Files

+#### FileExists(`string` path) : `bool`
+Returns true if a valid system entry exists at the given path, and the entry is a file.

+#### DirectoryExists(`string` path) : `bool`
+Returns true if a valid system entry exists at the given path, and the entry is a directory.

+#### CreateDirectory(`string` path) : `bool`
+Attempts to create a directory at the given path.
+If successful, the function returns true.

+#### CreateFile(`string` path) : `bool`
+Attempts to create a file at the given path.
+If successful, the function returns true.

+#### Delete(`string` path) : `bool`
+Attempts to delete a file or directory at the given path.
+If successful, the function returns true.

+#### ListDirectory(`string` path) : `table`
+If the given path is a valid directory, a table is returned containing all directory entries.
+If the directory does not exist, is not valid, or cannot be read, an error will be thrown.

+#### ReadFile(`string` path) : `string`
+Returns a string containing the contents of the file at the given path.
+If the file cannot be found, read, or is invalid, then an error will be thrown.

+It's important to note this function is intended for reading generic text files.
+If you intend to read binary files, or files of large size, you should make use of the standard Lua IO functions.

+#### WriteFile(`string` path, `string` data)
+Writes the given string to a file at the specified path.
+If the file cannot be written for any reason, an error will be thrown.